yellowtree/geoip-detect/readme.txt

 == Changelog ==

-= 2.2.1 =
+= 2.3.0 =
-* FIX: Country database now works as well.
+* NEW: Add HostIP.info-Support

 = 2.2.0 =
-* FIX: Removing automatic update due to wp.org repo guidelines.
-See updated installation informations.
 * FIX: Update Maxmind Reader to 1.0.3 (there were issues when the PHP extension mbstring was not installed)
 * NEW: Commercial databass are now supported.
 You can specify a file path in the options.
+* NEW: Country (lite or commercial) database now works as well.
+* NEW: License is now displayed before install.

 = 2.1.2 =
 * FIX: Show error message if PHP < 5.3 (instead of fatal error)